From the archives……..

 As she stood under the hot shower, she shook herself.
 What had come over her?
 She now wondered what her son was thinking about her behavior of a while ago.
 Had he lost his regard for her ability to fix everything in their young lives?
 In fact, he used to call her Dr.Fix-it for that reason.
 Had she become a weak woman with feet of clay in his eyes?
 Would he ever look up to her?
 She shook herself resolutely.
 There was no point in speculating or brooding over such things.

 The shower seemed to have restored her self-control.
 When she came out, The stereo was blaring in his room.
 He could never study without that infernal noise!
 She saw that he had hung out the clothes from the wash.
-She smiled thinking of the dire threats it usually took to get him do his chores.
+She smiled thinking of the dire threats it usually took to get him do the chores.

 On an impulse, she stuck her head into his room.
 ‘How about going to Macdonald’s?’